16th Summit of the Non-Aligned Movement

 The 16th Summit of the Non-Aligned Movement was held from 26 to 31 August 2012 in Tehran, Iran.
 The summit was attended by leaders of 120 countries, including 24 presidents, 3 kings, 8 prime ministers and 50 foreign ministers.

 The summit's framework was the "Final Document" adopted during the Ministerial Meeting of the Non-Aligned Movement Coordinating Bureau which was held in Sharm el-Sheikh, Egypt, from 7 to 10 May.
 The Foreign Ministry also said that the agenda would primarily consist of issues pertaining to nuclear disarmament, human rights and regional issues.
 Iran also intended to draw up a new peace resolution aiming to resolve the Syrian civil war.

 The summit consisted of two preceding events: a "Senior Officials Meeting" on 26 and 27 August 2012, and a "Ministerial Meeting" on 28 and 29 August 2012.
 The leaders summit took place on 30 and 31 August.
 Egyptian President Mohammad Morsi officially handed the presidency of the Non-Aligned Movement (NAM) to Iranian President Mahmoud Ahmadinejad, during the inaugural ceremony of Leaders' Meeting.
 Iran will hold the NAM presidency for four years until the 17th summit in Venezuela in 2016.

+Officials

 Overview

 As of August 2012, the organisation consists of 120 member states, including the non-UN member state of Palestine, and 21 other observer countries.
 The countries of the Non-Aligned Movement represent nearly two-thirds of the United Nations' members and contain 55% of the world's population.

 Since the Non-Aligned Movement was formed in an attempt not to take sides during the Cold War, it has sought to seek a new direction since the fall of the Soviet Union.
 After the breakup of Yugoslavia, a founding member, its membership was suspended in 1992 at the regular ministerial meeting held in New York during the regular annual session of the United Nations General Assembly.